 If you’re an art lover, don’t miss out on the San Francisco Museum of Modern Art.
 A 20-minute walk from the Ferry Building via Market Street, the famed art museum is a fantastic addition to your San Francisco itinerary.

 The SFMOMA boasts a cutting-edge building and innovative art displays.
 It’s the first museum on the West Coast entirely devoted to 20th-century art.
 Currently, the SFMOMA displays a total of 33,000 pieces of art.

-The modern art exhibits include paintings, sculptures, architecture, photographs, and many more.
+The modern art exhibits at one of San Francisco’s most popular museums include paintings, sculptures, architecture, photographs, and many more.
 With a span of 170,000 square feet of exhibition space, the SFMOMA is one of the largest museums in the world devoted entirely to modern and contemporary art.